ibm-cloud-docs/vpc/vpn-create.md

 1. When all variables are initiated, create the VPN gateway:

-   * To create VPN gateway for policy-based VPN, use the following command:
+   * To create a policy-based VPN gateway, use the following command:

    ```sh
       curl -X POST "$vpc_api_endpoint/v1/vpn_gateways?version=$api_version&generation=2" \